dariol83/ccsds/README.md

 ## TM/TC
 The TM/TC Library (eu.dariolucia.ccsds.tmtc) is a library that provide support to parse and build CCSDS TM frames, TC frames, AOS frames, Space Packets and full FARM/FOP implementation for COP-1.
 It allows encoding/decoding of space packets into TM frames, TC frames or AOS frames.
 It also provides some basic encodings (e.g. CLTU encoding/decoding, randomization, FECF encoding/checking, Reed-Solomon encoding/checking) but no error correction capabilities.

-A simple graphical interface to inspect TM/TC/AOS/Space Packet data is provided as separate module (eu.dariolucia.ccsds.inspector).
+A simple graphical interface to inspect TM/TC/AOS/Space Packet data as stream is provided as separate module (eu.dariolucia.ccsds.inspector).
 It is possible to implement custom connectors to allow inspection of data delivered from a custom source/protocol/format by providing a new service (in Java 11 terms) implementing the interface eu.dariolucia.ccsds.inspector.api.IConnectorFactory.
 Some connectors to read data from file or socket are already available.

 ## ENC/DEC